 New 24 Inch Apple iMac Powered by M1 Processor

-Apple has unveiled the new iMac 24 inch (Powered by M1 Processor) that will replace the old Intel-based 21.5 Inch iMac.
+Apple has unveiled the new iMac 24-inch (Powered by M1 Processor) that will replace the old Intel-based 21.5 Inch iMac.

 I love Apple products; I am writing this article on my Apple M1 Macbook Air, bought a couple of months back.
 Like many Apple fans, I was waiting for the new iMac for many months.
 Moreover, I even want to buy an iMac for editing YouTube Videos.

-The new 24 Inch Apple iMac seems like a mixed bag at least from initial impressions.
+The new 24 Inch Apple iMac seems like a mixed bag, at least from initial impressions.
 Let’s talk about the positives and negatives of this new colorful Apple Computer.

 But First, Let me Share the Key Specs Quickly: